 Cons Of A Self Monitored Security System

-With a self-monitored alarm system, you may receive the message of an emergency when you are asleep or when you are out of town, and can’t react to it.
+- You may receive the message of an emergency when you are asleep or out of town, and can’t react to it

 - The cell phone is intentionally turned off, such as when you’re in a business meeting or movie theater

 Do your research before getting A Self monitored Security System

 While it may be possible for you to self-monitor your own alarm systems, insurance companies recognize the associated risks to lives and property by not having each alarm or fire signal treated by human intervention to ensure that an appropriate response is made.
 Sure, self monitored security systems are cheaper but are the monthly savings really worth it if an intrusion or catastrophe such as fire were to occur?
 Now that you have the facts surrounding self-monitoring security systems, you should be able to make the monitoring choice that is appropriate for your needs and your family.